-According to Arts Council England research: Analysis of Taking Part survey data reveals that between 2005/06 and 2012/13 audience and participation levels by Black and gap i actua Rese partic attend and e econd neigh Overa region peopl rity ethnic people in the arts have s in engagement between Black and illy widened because of increase arch suggests that the most co- ipation among black and minority ding or participating and concerns a ethnic minority people are also mor omic groups and are more lik bourhoods . all, 25% of Doncaster residents are n and 22.7% nationally.
-Engagement to develop skills and take an interest e 7: Economic Activity in Doncaster I minority ethr s in arts en mmon reporte ethnic people bout feeling ur re likely than v kely to live economically ent in arts and nic people and gagement am ed barriers to are a lack o ncomfortable or white people to in socio-ecor inactive compa l culture is one I white people has ong white people. arts and cultural f time, the cost of out of place.
-Black be in lower socio- nomically deprived ared to 23% for the way of stimulating Indicator Doncaster Yorkshire & the England Humber Working age people claiming a benefit 21% 16% 15% Jobseeker's allowance claimants 5% 4% 4% Incapacity benefits claimants 10% 7% 7% New personal insolvencies (per 1,000) 38.3% 28.9% 26.7% Source: Office for national Statistics , 2011 Census 3 Donc aster residents are less healthy that an when comp pared to the na ational and regional averages.
-Engagement in arts and culture can help tackle mental and physical health inequalities.
-In Doncaster 21.7% (65,535) of people have some form of disability compared to the national average of 17.9%.
+According to Arts Council England research: Analysis of Taking Part survey data reveals that between 2005/06 and 2012/13 audience and participation levels by Black and minority ethnic people in the arts have shown no statistically significant change and the gap in engagement between Black and minority ethnic people and white people has actually widened because of increases in arts engagement among white people.
+Research suggests that the most common reported barriers to arts and cultural participation among black and minority ethnic people are a lack of time, the cost of attending or participating and concerns about feeling uncomfortable or out of place.
+Black and ethnic minority people are also more likely than white people to be in lower socio-economic groups and are more likely to live in socio-economically deprived neighbourhoods2.

+Overall, 25% of Doncaster residents are economically inactive compared to 23% for the region and 22.7% nationally.
+Engagement in arts and culture is one way of stimulating people to develop skills and take an interest in being economically active.

+Table 7: Economic Activity in Doncaster

+Indicator Doncaster Yorkshire & the Humber England Working age people claiming a benefit 21% 16% 15% Jobseeker's allowance claimants 5% 4% 4% Incapacity benefits claimants 10% 7% 7% New personal insolvencies (per 1,000) 38.3% 28.9% 26.7% compared to the national average of 17.9%.
 11.1% felt that their day-to-day activities were limited a lot.
 (DMBC Equality and Inclusion Plan 2011).
 Therefore, public art commissions which are strategically designed and located to encourage health-related benefits will be explored through the Strategy.
 This could mean, for example, art commissions which support memory and senses, and are located in ways which encourage part of wider healthy activity (e.g. in parks and open spaces, or as part of healthy activity routes in the public realm).